 For example, for businesses that can sell products online or direct to customers, utilizing social media platforms is vital.
-Campaigns should have proper communications strategies, and small to medium scale advertising budget.
-These efforts are a cost effective, and affordable way to reach specific buyers.
-When used properly, these sites can help track track and test results, allowing for refinement over time.
+Campaigns should have proper communications strategies in place, along with a small to medium-scale advertising budget.
+These efforts are a cost-effective and affordable way to reach specific buyers.
+When used properly, these sites can help track and test results, allowing for refinement over time.

 Leveraging Earned Media Instead of Ads

-One of the most effective way to generate buzz and build brand awareness is by utilizing a strategic public relations.
+One of the most effective ways to generate buzz and build brand awareness is by defining and implementing a strategic public relations plan.

-Public Relations is a great tool that, with careful planning and strategy, will result in ‘earned media’ for your business.
+Public relations is a useful tool that, with careful planning and strategy, will result in ‘earned media’ for your business.
 In most instances, these placements are 650% greater in value than a paid advertisement.

 As just one example, public relations has repeatedly earned our clients placements in national publications like USA TODAY.
 Brand coverage opportunities such as these can cost upwards of $150,000 if purchased via advertising.
 However, earned media through targeted public relations can come at a fraction of that cost.
 The placement below was earned (versus a purchased ad), and ran in over 7,500 newspapers, reaching over 2.2 million shoppers in the United States.
-Because of our relationships with the media and editorial staff, as well as our content quality, we regularly receive positive coverage for our brands, saving them hundreds of thousands each year.
+Because of our relationships with the media and editorial staff, as well as the quality of the content they are sent, regular opportunities are presented for brand placements, resulting in hundreds of thousands of dollars saved each year.

-These kinds of placements, also known as ‘hits’, can generate millions of impressions and social shares over time.
-Brands also benefit from earned backlinks to their websites or affiliate offers.
+These kinds of placements, also known in the public relations industry as ‘hits’, can generate millions of impressions and social shares over time.
+Brands also benefit from earning backlinks to their websites or affiliate offers.
 These links establish online credibility, adding to a brand’s value in the eyes of the consumer and buyer.
-They are also extremely important for search engine optimization, or SEO, as well as organic Google ranking.
-The bigger the media outlet link, the more important Google considers your brand to be.
-With credibility, search engines are incentivized to driving more traffic to their website as a result.
+Link building is also an extremely important strategy for search engine optimization, or SEO, as well as organic Google ranking.
+The reason for this is because the bigger the media outlet link, the more important Google considers it’s outbound backlinks.
+With credibility, search engines are incentivized to drive more traffic to their website as a result.

 Creating Noise Through Strategic Partnerships